omarmohamed15/U-Trans-Foundation-For-Seismic-Waveform-Representation/examples/downstream/polarity_CCT/README.md

 ### 1️⃣ Dataset File

 `DataCollected`
-→ HDF5 file containing STEAD California traces
+→ HDF5 file containing Texas Texas traces

 Each trace must be stored under its trace ID as a group: